Tuesday, 24 September 2024

 “Did I find tenderness in her?
 It would be hard to put into words the absolute intimacy, the astonishing sweetness of our love.
 I can only say it felt like being made whole.
 That I let her see all the jagged, broken, painful, ugly, misshapen shards and rubble inside me, and let her touch that, and let her hold me and kiss the wounds inside that hurt so bad they drove me almost out of my mind if I didn’t nail them down hard.
 She found it all.
 She opened it up.
 She touched it and made it better.
 I think that might be tenderness.

 “And what did she find in me?
-Oh, well — a very hard time, part from anything else.
+Oh, well — a very hard time, apart from anything else.
 I didn’t really speak her language.
 I didn’t have the skills of a householder, and she found that frustrating, of that I am certain.
 To tell you the truth, I’m not really sure what she found in me, except maybe pit after pit of ugliness and pain that went down to the torn and cauterised roots of my soul and she got the unenviable task of trying to put it right — and she did, she did.
 We argued a lot, and damned near wore each other out.
 It wasn’t an easy marriage; but, oh, there was so much love.

 “And it says, what did we learn from each other that was good?
 ‘Learn’.
 That sounds like skills, maybe.
 I can’t imagine she learned a great deal from me.
 She already had the skills she needed for married life.
 I think she felt safe with me, and that meant a lot to her, I believe — though she never said so.
 I guess she learned patience, and restraint.
 She had to.
 Some of the things I did and said had her at her wits’ end; she thought I was crazy.
 Feeding the fox and the crow, and not slaughtering the pigs.
 Then I broke things and burned things and forgot things she never, ever would have — and it did not come easy to Madeleine to get past or overlook any of that.
 She had definite ideas about what mattered and how things should be done.